Table of Contents

-Basic amino acids are those that contain side chains that tends to accept protons.
-They have additional amino groups in their side chains that makes them more basic.
-Amino acids of this group include lysine, histidine and arginine.
+Basic amino acids contain side chains that tend to accept protons.
+They have additional amino groups in their side chains that make them more basic.
+Amino acids in this group include lysine, histidine, and arginine.
 Depending on the pH of the system, the amino groups in the side chains can be protonated.

-Carboxyl and amino groups have almost the same strength of acidity and basicity, respectively.
-In fact, at neutral pH of 7, the carboxy group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
-When this occur, the amino acid form a zwitterion or a dipolar ion.
+The carboxyl and amino groups have almost the same strength with respect to acidity and basicity, respectively.
+At a neutral pH of 7, the carboxyl group of the amino acid is in its deprotonated form, while the amino group is in its protonated form.
+When this occurs, the amino acid forms a zwitterion or dipolar ion.
 Because of the dipolar nature of amino acids, they tend to exhibit some uncommon properties.

 Generally, amino acids have high melting points.
 They are also more soluble in water than in ether or dichloromethane.
 They have large dipole moments compared to normal amines and carboxylic acids, and are less acidic than normal carboxylic acid and less basic than normal amines.
 Because amino acids possess basic and acidic parts in their structure, they are also considered as amphoteric compounds, exhibiting both basic and acidic properties.